Frequently asked questions¶

 Can the sensors be placed outdoors?¶

 Yes.
 The sensor is designed for both indoors and outdoors use.
-But if you’re planning to use it outdoors, you will have to consider purchasing also a rainproof enclosure.
+But if you’re planning to use it outdoors, you will have to consider purchasing or making a rainproof enclosure.

 Can I make my own rainproof enclosure?¶

 Of course!
 The manufacturing files for the 3D printed enclosure will be available to download in the Enclosures repository.
 Throughout the history of the Smart Citizen project, we’ve seen many inventive solutions for placing the sensor outdoors.